 Profile – Slight Mustache Camber/Rocker

-Weight Restrictions – 220 lbs or less.
+Weight Restrictions – Up to 250 pounds.
 Heavier can ride, but we will need more data to feel comfortable suggesting this board.
-Heavy riders, please lean toward our Quest or Nexus decks, as they are truly optimized for you!

 DESIGNED AROUND TRADITIONAL STREET TRUCKS ONLY!
 Don’t MAKE ME come after you for setting this up wrong!